Clientless SSO authentication

 - The collector responds by sending successful authentication updates to the firewall on UDP port 6060.

-- If the firewall sees traffic from an IP address it has no information about, it can query the collector on port 6677.
+- If the firewall sees traffic from an IP it has no information on, it can query the collector on port 6677.

 - A user initiates an internet request.

 - The firewall matches the user information with its local user map and applies security policies accordingly.

 The firewall queries the AD server to determine group membership based on data from the STAS agent.
 Depending on the data, access is granted or denied.
 Users logged on to a workstation directly (or locally) but not logged on to the domain will not be authenticated and are considered unauthenticated users.
 Users that are not logged on to the domain will be required to authenticate using the captive portal.